Josip Mihalović: Bishop and cardinal

-In 1868, Mihalović received a nomination for the title of Titular Bishop of Duvno.
-On 4 May 1870, he was appointed the archbishop of Zagreb, and on 17 July he received episcopal ordination in Vienna.
+In 1868, Mihalović was nominated as the titular bishop of Duvno by Emperor Franz Joseph.
+On 4 May 1870, he was appointed as the archbishop of Zagreb, and on 17 July, he received episcopal ordination in Vienna.
 The consecrator was Archbishop Mariano Falcinelli Antoniacci, the titular bishop of Athens.
 Mihalović was enthroned in Zagreb on 6 August 1870.
-Mihalović was appointed the archbishop at the time when the Croatian–Hungarian Settlement, a pact signed in 1868, that governed Croatia's political status in the Hungarian-ruled part of Austria-Hungary, was fiercely contested by the Croatian opposition parties, and so, Mihalović was, as a supporter of the ruling Unionist Party, harshly criticised by the Croatian opposition.
-Ignjat Brlić was one of the fiercest critics of his appointment, described Mihalović's appointment as a breach of the Settlement because the title of the archbishop was given to a foreigner.
+He was appointed as the archbishop at the time when the Croatian–Hungarian Settlement, a pact signed in 1868, that governed Croatia's political status in the Hungarian-ruled part of Austria-Hungary, was fiercely contested by the Croatian opposition parties, and so, Mihalović was, as a supporter of the ruling Unionist Party, harshly criticised by the Croatian opposition.
+Ignjat Brlić, one of the fiercest critics of his appointment, described Mihalović's appointment as a breach of the Settlement because the title of the archbishop was given to a foreigner.

 On 22 June 1877 Pope Pius IX appointed him to the position of the cardinal-priest at San Pancrazio fuori le mura.
 He received the cardinal's hat in Rome in St Peter's Basilica on 25 June 1877.
 Mihalović participated in the 1878 conclave in which Vincenzo Gioacchino Raffaele Luigi Pecci was elected Pope.
-Emperor Franz Joseph wanted Mihalović to become Archbishop of Zagreb, but Mihalović at first hesitated because of the complex political situation in Croatia at the time, so he decided to resign and seek a transfer to one of the Hungarian dioceses.
-However, Emperor and church leaders managed to make him change his mind and he eventually stayed.
+Emperor Franz Joseph wanted Mihalović to become Archbishop of Zagreb.
+Still, Mihalović at first hesitated because of the complex political situation in Croatia, so he decided to resign and seek a transfer to one of the Hungarian dioceses.
+However, the Emperor and church leaders made him change his mind, and he eventually stayed.